webforj/webforj-documentation/docs/layouts/app-layout.md

 A sticky toolbar is a toolbar that remains visible at the top of the page when the user scrolls down but the navbar height is collapsed to make more space available for the page's content.
 Usually this kind of toolbar contains a fixed navigation menu which is relevant to the current page.

-It is possible to create a sticky toolbars using the CSS custom property `--bbj-app-layout-header-collapse-height` and the `AppLayout.setHeaderReveal()` option.
+It is possible to create a sticky toolbars using the CSS custom property `--dwc-app-layout-header-collapse-height` and the `AppLayout.setHeaderReveal()` option.

 When `AppLayout.setHeaderReveal(true)` is set called, the header will be visible on first render, and then hidden when the user starts scrolling down.
 Once the user starts scrolling up again the header will be revealed.

-With the help of the CSS custom property `--bbj-app-layout-header-collapse-height` it is possible to control how much of the header navbar will be hidden.
+With the help of the CSS custom property `--dwc-app-layout-header-collapse-height` it is possible to control how much of the header navbar will be hidden.

 <AppLayoutViewer url='https://eu.bbx.kitchen/webapp/controlsamples?class=layout_demos.applayout.AppLayoutStickyToolbar' mobile='false'/>